z5labs/bedrock/README.md

-# app
+# bedrock

-This a modular and composable framework for quickly developing services in Go.
+bedrock provides a minimal, modular and composable foundation for quickly developing services and more use case specific frameworks in Go.

 # Runtime

-At the core of the app module is the Runtime interface.
-The top-level app package consumes this interface and wraps in a CLI implementation which handles low level things like signal interrupts.
+At the core of the bedrock module is the Runtime interface.
+The top-level bedrock package consumes this interface and wraps in a CLI implementation which handles low level things like signal interrupts.
 This brings the development bar up from CLI to the "Runtime" level which helps remove some cognitive load for developers.

-The Runtime interface also allows the top-level package to support running multiple "apps" at once.
-An example use case for this would be, writing a gRPC service but for its health checks you implement HTTP based endpoints.
+The Runtime interface also allows the top-level package to support running multiple runtimes at once.
+An example use case for this would be, writing a gRPC service but for its health checks you implement HTTP based endpoints instead of doing health checks via gRPC.

 ## gRPC